How to Prepare for a Singing Audition

 When you get to your audition space, be your natural self.
 Let your personality come out.

-Don't try to be someone you aren't, but you don't want to appear robotic and boring.
+To leave a positive impression you won't try to be someone you aren't, but you don't want to appear robotic and boring.

 Before you start singing, you want to capture and keep the judge’s attention in a friendly and respectful way.